knmkr/mod_small_light-with-GraphicsMagick/README.rst

 mod_small_light-with-GraphicskMagick
 ====================================

-mod_small_light_ is an Apache-module for dynamic image transformation, e.g. dynamic thumbnail generation, and it originally hosted on google-code.
+mod_small_light_ is an Apache-module for dynamic image transformation, e.g. thumbnail generation, and it is originally hosted on google-code.

 .. _mod_small_light: http://code.google.com/p/smalllight/